wejick/gchain/example/vector_conversation/readme.md

-# Example of using conversation retrieval
+# Example of using conversational retrieval
 There are 2 part of this example, the indexer and chat interface.

 1. On the indexer, we index text of Indonesia and History of Indonesia wikipedia page.
 Put it to weaviate vector db.